 Math coach Dave Staudt was already volunteering in two north Tulsa programs before becoming a math coach at Jackson.
 He helps the Code Club at Gilcrease Elementary, which is sponsored by PIE, and a kids’ boxing club sponsored by the Reed Community Foundation.
 Dave grew up in Tulsa and graduated from Central High School.
 He spent his career in government Information Technology in Washington, DC.
 “When I moved back to Tulsa in 2010, it was the first time I heard about the Race Massacre.
 It was disgraceful.
 In my own very small way, I’m giving back to north Tulsa to atone for the sins of south Tulsa.”

-For Martin Lantz, going to Jackson to meet his math buddy was stepping back in time.
+For Martin Lantz, going to Unity to meet his math buddy was stepping back in time.
 He grew up in the neighborhood and played ball and participated in Boy Scouts at Jackson.
 Martin worked in administration for Department of Human Services for the majority of his career.
 When Ken asked him to be a math coach he was paired with a third grade girl who was below the first grade level in math.
 “I also struggled with math in school, but people are always better at teaching things that they struggle with,” he said.

 Martin’s math buddy also has challenges with reading, confidence, and worries about standardized testing.
 “I hate it that a little girl in third grade has to be worried about testing.
 I tell her to not worry about the tests when she is with me, just concentrate on the tasks,” he said.